 with your student ID number, andyour.name@postgrad.manchester.ac.uk

-with your UoM email address) and press Enter after each one:git config --global user.name "123456789" git config --global user.email "your.name@postgrad.manchester.ac.uk"
+as required) and press Enter after each one:git config --global user.name "123456789" git config --global user.email "your.name@postgrad.manchester.ac.uk"

 -